Orcaa-or-ak/PRNG-LCG/README.md

 ## Implementation

-The Java implementation of the LCG is encapsulated in a class named `LinearCongruentialGenerator`.
-The BigInteger class of the java.math package is used to handle large integers and the SecureRandom class of the java.security package is used to generates strong numbers.
+The Java implementation of the XORShift is encapsulated in a class named `XORShift`.
+The `BigInteger` class of the `java.math` package is used to handle large integers, and the `SecureRandom` class of the `java.security` package is used to generate a strong initial seed.
 These two classes are suitable for cryptographic purposes.

 ### Class: `LinearCongruentialGenerator`